zenml-io/blog.zenml.io/_posts/2022-10-03-zenml-revamped.md

 # ZenML 0.20.0: Our Biggest Release Yet

-[ZenML 0.20.0]() is out, and marks the biggest release in the history of ZenML.
+[ZenML 0.20.0](https://github.com/zenml-io/zenml/releases/tag/0.20.0) is out, and marks the biggest release in the history of ZenML.
 The release follows ten months of the community's feedback, a couple months of development effort, and literally [thousands of lines of code changes](https://github.com/zenml-io/zenml/pull/879).

 So what has changed?
-The short answer is, a lot.
-The new release brings a complete [architectural shift]() from previous versions of ZenML.
-It also features a new way of [configuring pipelines and stacks]().
-Perhaps most excitingly, it brings with it a brand-new look for ZenML, which now comes bundled with a [React-based, open-source dashboard](https://github.com/zenml-io/zenml-dashboard), which can be launched directly from the CLI!
+The new release brings a complete [architectural shift](https://docs.zenml.io/getting-started/core-concepts) from previous versions of ZenML.
+It features a new way of [sharing and configuring pipelines and stacks](https://docs.zenml.io/advanced-guide/pipelines/settings).
+Perhaps most excitingly, it brings with it a brand-new look for ZenML, which now comes bundled with a [React-based, open-source dashboard](https://github.com/zenml-io/zenml-dashboard), which can be launched (and [deployed](https://docs.zenml.io/getting-started/deploying-zenml)) directly from the CLI!

 For current ZenML users, do not worry!
-Even though, this is going to be a big breaking change, we have extensively documented a [migration guide](TBD).
+Even though, this is going to be a big breaking change, we have extensively documented a [migration guide](https://docs.zenml.io/guidelines/migration-zero-twenty).
 If there are any questions regarding the new changes, please let us know over on the [Slack community](https://zenml.io/slack-invite).

 For now, let's dive right into the changes, and share why we are so excited about the new direction ZenML is going.